periode/critical-data-overload/notes/day_2.md

 What kinds of machines can we think of?

-School, hospital, military, entertainment
+School, hospital, military, entertainment.

 -->

 ---

+The web as an artwork:

-From machine __out of__ the machine.
+from machine __out of__ the machine.

 <!--